Family, Friends Mourning Loss Of 19-Year-Old Keith Pinto, New Jersey Lifeguard Fatally Struck By Lightning

 His family said he was selfless, which is why he decided to become a lifeguard, and had plans to join the Marines.

+Hundreds of people gathered at a vigil Tuesday night to honor Keith.

+“Celebrate Keith.
+Don’t mourn him.
+He wouldn’t want everybody crying over him.
+That’s just not the kind of person he is,” one of Keith’s brothers said.

 The township administrator says they are looking into whether the metal lifeguard stand that Keith had been sitting on played a role in the lightning strike.
-The township purchased the new chairs last spring after the old wooden ones were deteriorating.MORE NEWS: Iconic Footbridge At Paterson Great Falls Forced To Close Due To Safety Concerns
+The township purchased the new chairs last spring after the old wooden ones were deteriorating.MORE NEWS: SEE IT: Bees Safely Removed After Swarming Midtown Light Pole

 CBS2’s Christina Fan contributed to this report.